CrowdStrike/logscale-community-content/Log-Sources/README.md

 # Contributing Individual Content and Packages

-❗LogScale Community Content is managed through a Pull Request (PR), Review and Approval process.
+LogScale Community Content is managed through a Pull Request (PR), Review and Approval process.

 Nobody is able to contribute directly into main.
-Contributors will need to create a new branch of the LogScale Community Content before prior to submitting content and packages via a PR.❗
+Contributors will need to create a new branch of the LogScale Community Content prior to submitting content and packages via a PR.

 + [Contributing Individual Content](#contributing-individual-content)
 + [Creating Build and Submitting Packages](#creating-build-and-submitting-packages)